 The cost of going from simple automation of tasks to building a functional IAM solution can cost you heavily.
-But, it is not just about the price here.
-The time and resources spent on making this homegrown solution could’ve very well been used to enhance your core business solution.
+But, it is not just about the price.
+The time and resources spent on making a homegrown solution could’ve very well been used to enhance your core business solution.

 Besides, even if you build a sustainable solution, considering how it is either for your employees or customers, you now have to enable them to use it.
 User adoption is critical in the success of any solution, more so with Identity Management solutions.
 Professional solutions come with dedicated 24/7 support, training material, and enough resources to solve any hiccup.
 Your in-house team may not have the time or resources to ensure all of it.
 Again, causing speed bumps in your core application.